Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

---- The bucket ended up costing 0.47 Euro, the Cloud run to host the fastapi is costing 0.01 Euro and the network cost for s220647 were 0.02 Euro  ---
+--- The bucket ended up costing 0.47 Euro, the Cloud run to host the fastapi is costing 0.01 Euro and the network cost for s220647 were 0.02 Euro .
+The user that set up the training runs is running into some IT problems right now and cannot see the cost, but he remembers it was around 2 Euros.---

 ## Overall discussion of project